maxrmorrison/promonet/README.md

 ###############################################################################

-# Load audio for prosody editing
+# Load speech to edit
 audio = promonet.load.audio('test.wav')

-# GPU index to perform editing on
-gpu = 0

-# Get prosody features to edit
+# Get features to edit
 loudness, pitch, periodicity, ppg = promonet.preprocess.from_audio(
     audio,
     promonet.SAMPLE_RATE,
     gpu)

-# We'll use a ratio of 2.0 for all prosody editing examples
+# We'll use a ratio of 2.0 for all editing examples
 ratio = 2.0

 # Perform pitch-shifting